tsdat/tsdat/docs/tutorials/pipeline_customization.md

         index_col: False
 ```

-Notice we are not using the `from_dataframe_kwargs` this time, but if we were, `from_dataframe_kwargs` would be listed
+Notice we are not using the `from_dataframe_kwargs` parameter in the reader, but if we were, `from_dataframe_kwargs`
-at the same indent level as `read_csv_kwargs`.
+would be listed at the same indent level as `read_csv_kwargs`.

 ![retriever config screenshot](custom/custom4.png)

 ## Adding Custom Data Converter Functions

-Tsdat has several native data converters, including the `UnitsConverter` and `StringToDatetime` converters.
+Tsdat has a couple native data converters, including the `UnitsConverter` and `StringToDatetime` converters.
 These
 provide the useful functions of converting units and utilizing the datetime package's ability to read time formats,
 given the correct time string.

 The custom data converter is an option to add pre-processing to specific variables in the input dataset, while a custom
 file reader gives more flexibility to cover all at once.
 Converters operate on a variable-by-variable basis, so keep
 this in mind when adding one.
+The converters are run after the pipeline runs the configuration specified in
+`retriever.yaml`.

-As stated in the NCEI NOAA documentation, the units for wind speed are recorded as either 1/10th of a knot or m/s,
+For this example, we'll use a custom units conversion.
+As stated in the NCEI NOAA documentation, the units for wind
-depending on the configuration.
-Because the rest of the file is saved in imperial units, I'm assuming the data is
+speed are recorded as either 1/10th of a knot or m/s, depending on the configuration.
+Because the rest of the file is
-actually saved as 1/10th knots.
-This isn't a standard unit, so we shall add a data converter to tackle this input in
+saved in imperial units, I'm assuming the data is actually saved as kt/10.
+This isn't a standard unit, so we
-the codeblock below.
+shall add a data converter to tackle this input in the codeblock below.

 ```python title="pipelines/custom_pipeline_tutorial/converters.py"
 import xarray as xr